chunjie-sam-liu/useful-scripts/README.md

 ## Add `gdc_download.sh`
 Download gdc data in 20 parallel, and check md5.
 The gdc token is not provided.
 You should speciy the gdc tokens.

+## Add `generalParallel`
+Simple script for running scripts in parallel, The input file is your bash repeative commands, default parallel is 20.